zebrunner/carina/docs/automation/web.md

 }
 ```
 #### Operate with web elements in page classes only!
-Correct way:
+The correct way:
 ```
-//In page class:
+//In the page class:
 @FindBy(id = "js-lang-list-button")
 private ExtendedWebElement langListBtn;